radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 ![An image showing ](Media/Image3.8.jpg)

-Figure 22: Example of Assigning an Existing Group to the Directory Administrator Role

 >[!note]
 >Delegated administrators do not have default permissions to manage virtual entries in the directory.
 If this is required, assign the proper [access controls](06-security#access-control) for the delegated admin groups.